 Choosing a school for children is one of the most important concerns for parents, as this decision has a great impact on the children’s lives and their futures.

 Little Amigos Learning Academy and Preschool is the first IPC school in Sri Lanka and is a leader in early childhood education.

 By choosing an IPC school, you have chosen a school and curriculum that has gone through extensive academic research in education and meets all national and international standards.

-The IPC draws on recent research, including some incorporation from Maria Montessori.
-The academic research is summarized on the IPC website.
+The IPC draws on recent research, including some incorporation from Maria Montessori. https://www.ipc.education/

-We have included one of the IPC Preschool Curriculum units to serve as a sample.
+Check out IPC Preschool Curriculum units sample.
 This unit is called At the Farm and is complete with the unit, parent newsletter, a selection of the many corresponding learning & teaching aids, as well as the List identifying every item in the unit.
 The "At the Farm" unit can be found here.

 For your further information, we will also link to a sample of one of the Infant and Toddler Curriculum units, Domestic Animals, for your review.
 This curriculum will be used, when appropriate, in our two-year-old room.